 If you are visiting Portugal, then definitely make some time to explore Algarve, the southernmost region of Portugal that is famous for its pristine, scenic beaches (many undiscovered by tourists) and beautiful landscapes.
 What brought us to Algarve was my dear friend’s wedding and we halted at Porches, the wedding venue.
-I highly recommend having at least on meal at O Leao de Porches, a Mediterranean fare serving restaurants with a villa like interior.
+I highly recommend having at least on meal at O Leao de Porches, a Mediterranean fare serving restaurants (read this guide to dining out in Lagos, Algarve) with a villa like interior.
 The food is great, the service is extremely friendly and they also have an adorable pooch to welcome you.
 Unlike the seaside, this part of Porches will give you serious Santorini like feels with its blue and white houses.

 EXPLORE ALGARVE: PORCHES AND LAGOA